 Bright saturated colors were all over the runways for spring, many of them used in combination with each other.
 There was the ’70s Studio 54 influence with bright berries and teals, and the ’80s fluorescents along with some sun-baked resort colors.
 The bold use of color lends itself to vibrant brides who really want more of a party atmosphere than a solemn occasion or for a destination wedding in a sunny locale.

-The Desert Skyline invitation is from Hello Lucky and makes good use of a typically southwestern sun-baked coral.
+The Desert Skyline wedding invitation design is from Hello Lucky and makes good use of a typically southwestern sun-baked coral.